 REVOCATION OF A CHANGE FUND:

 If the USNH controller determines that a change fund is being misused or not properly accounted for, the fund will be closed or custody transferred to another individual.
 The USNH controller or USNH treasurer may close change funds at any time without reason.

 HOW TO SET UP A CHANGE FUND:

 Requests to establish change funds are submitted via a cash fund request, and must be approved by the responsible department head, the campus chief financial officer and the USNH controller.
 A single change fund per retail cash sales locations should be sufficient to conduct normal operations.
-Please contact Judy Landry, ext.
+Please contact Jessica Wixson, ext.
 2788 for details.